-It’s sometimes tricky to know where to look for the various eels when scuba diving in Cozumel, though, so read along here for some sense of their likely hiding spots.
+It’s sometimes tricky to know where to look for the various types of eels when scuba diving in Cozumel, though, so read along here for some sense of their likely hiding spots.

 Goldentail Moray Eel

-Maybe the most common marine eel I’ve seen while diving in Cozumel over the years is the small-to-medium-sized goldentail eel (Gymnothorax miliaris).
+Maybe the most common type of marine eel I’ve seen while diving in Cozumel over the years is the small-to-medium-sized goldentail eel (Gymnothorax miliaris).

 Goldentail moray eels are usually about 20-60cm long, and about 5-7cm in width.